jtpack/nymphes-osc/README.md

 ### A software object that provides OSC control of the Dreadbox Nymphes MIDI synthesizer

-# OSC and MIDI Message Reference
+# Nymphes Control OSC and MIDI Messages

 ## Oscillator
 - ### Oscillator Wave Shape